 British Colonial Teakwood Revolving BookcaseLate 19th century

-A British colonial revolving, open bookcase in teakwood.
-It features two square book-shelves each divided in four smaller compartments.
-At the outside on each side four vertical splats.
-The bookcase revolves on a base resting on four small ball feet.
+A British colonial revolving, open bookcase in teakwood with rosewood details.
+It features three square book-shelves each divided in four smaller compartments.
+The bottom shelve surrounded with a rosewood border.
+At the outside on each side, four vertical splats in rosewood.
+The bookcase revolves on an X-shaped base that rests on four casters.

 The patent for the revolving bookcase, a way of storing books and saving wall space, was taken out by Benjamin Crosby in 1808.
 This type of British square bookcases was particularly popular in the Edwardian period.